Capital One miles review: Start traveling now with the simplest rewards program around

 Chains like Hilton and Marriott have hotels just about everywhere, so collecting points from them is a pretty safe bet.
-But if you don’t yet know which hotel will serve your upcoming travels, the best hotel credit card for you might be a card like the Capital One® Venture® Rewards Credit Card, which comes with 50,000 bonus miles (worth $500 in travel, including hotels) after spending $3,000 on purchases within the first three months of account opening.
+But if you don’t yet know which hotel will serve your upcoming travels, the best hotel credit card for you might be a card like the Capital One® Venture® Rewards Credit Card, which comes with a limited time offer of 100,000 bonus miles (worth $1,000 in travel, including hotels) after spending $20,000 on purchases within the first 12 months of account opening.
+Or still earn 50,000 bonus miles after you spend $3,000 on purchases in the first three months of account opening.

 With this card, you can stay at any hotel you want — you can try out all the different chains!
 You don’t have to plan your cheap vacation around which hotel chain you’ve invested in.
 You can even use the welcome bonuses to stay at Airbnb and boutique hotels that don’t have a loyalty program at all.